Understanding The Critical Role Of CPR In Saving Lives During Water-Related Emergencies

 You must be a strong swimmer, and the job necessitates a particular level of fitness, strength, and stamina to react fast in an emergency.
 You must have recognised first-aid and resuscitation qualifications, which must be evaluated and updated regularly.

-Reasons why you should upgrade to a lifeguard instructor from lifeguard chair
+Reasons why you should upgrade to a lifeguard instructor from a lifeguard chair

 Here are a few reasons why you should upgrade your career and become a lifeguard instructor: